Support

 How to Get There

 Narita International Airport (NRT) handles most long-haul flights and is located about 60-70 km from the center.
 You can reach the city from here via the Narita Express high-speed train or a more budget-friendly shuttle bus.
-The more modern and compact Haneda Airport (HND) is located just 18 km from central districts, making it a favorite for those who want to get to their hotel as quickly as possible.
+The more modern and compact Haneda Airport (HND) is located just 18 km from the central districts, making it a favorite for those who want to get to their hotel as quickly as possible.

 AirportPassenger trafficDistance

-Haneda Airport85.7 mln18 km
+Haneda Airport85.7 m18 km

-Narita International Airport40.8 mln67 km
+Narita International Airport40.8 m67 km

-Ibaraki Airport776 06389 km
+Ibaraki Airport776,06389 km

-Matsumoto Airport112 618165 km
+Matsumoto Airport112,618165 km

-Shizuoka Airport691 274165 km
+Shizuoka Airport691,274165 km

-Fukushima Airport250 000186 km
+Fukushima Airport250,000186 km

 Main Attractions

-Tokyo offers an incredible variety of iconic sites, each revealing a new facet of the Japanese capital.
+Tokyo offers an incredible variety of iconic landmarks, each revealing a new facet of the Japanese capital.
 Fans of modern culture should definitely visit the Warner Bros.
-Studio Tour Tokyo - The Making of Harry Potter.
+Studio Tour Tokyo – The Making of Harry Potter.
 This unique space allows you to go behind the scenes of the famous film franchise, see original sets and costumes, and immerse yourself in the atmosphere of magic and filmmaking.

 Studio Tour Tokyo – The Making of Harry Potter.
 Illustration.